cpriest/micro-chalk/README.md

 #### Project Aims

-* Be smaller & more flexible than other libraries with no dependencies
+* Be smaller, less verbose and more flexible than other libraries with no dependencies
-* Slightly more opinionated.
+* Does not modify natives

 Most existing ``` chalk `template tag` ``` strings should work out of the box, please report if you find a discrepancy.